-'Twas this cold and gloomy December, within this ghastly day I remember,
+'Twas this cold and murky December, within this ghastly day I remember,

-As I sat thinking in an armchair of my chambre, by a window of that night,
+As I sat thinking in an armchair of my chamber, by a window of that night,

-When a blustery main of the levin, roar’d abruptly from the ire of heaven,
+When the might and main of the levin roar’d abruptly from the ire of heaven,

 The world of the dormant dead, who swiftly awake unto the midnight—

-I perceiv'd a presence of death, entering my chambre blear.
+I had perceiv'd a presence of death, entering my chamber blear.

-Thereafter, the draperies startl’d to ruffle, abating the once placid muffle,
+Thereafter, the draperies startl’d to ruffle abating the prior placid muffle,

-Rising with a sinister sizzling sparkle, from the fiery ember of the firelight,
+Rising with a sinister sizzling sparkle, from the fiery embers of the firelight.

-And the whistling birr stirr’d the core of the confin'd hollow walls that bore,
+And the whistling birr stirr’d the core of the confin'd hollow walls of yore,

-A vile daemon unbeknown to me, who was lurking behind the lamplight—
+A vile wraith unbeknownst to me, who was lurking behind the lamplight—

 E'er aware of the eerie noise that had raught my ear.

-The burning ember swoop'd down on the floor, closing then my wooden door,
+The burning embers had swoop'd down on the floor closing then my wooden door,

-As the mysterious figure of malediction, slowly tower'd and was in sight.
+As the mysterious figure of malefaction slowly tower'd and was in sight.

-And I saw a phantom of my dirge, as I quaff'd my nepenthe with an urge,
+I saw a phantom of my dirge, as I had quaff'd my nepenthe with an urge,

 For my heart beat faster, as peculiar echoes I could hear.